2023 Best Information Technology Associate Degree Schools in the Far Western US Region

 After completing their Associate Degree, IT graduates from CPTC carry an average student debtload of $17,992.

 With a ranking of #6, Career College of Northern Nevada did quite well on this year’s best schools for information technology students working on their associate degree.
-Career College of Northern Nevada is a fairly small private for-profit school located in the suburb of Sparks.
+Career College of Northern Nevada is a fairly small private for-profit school located in the large suburb of Sparks.

-Columbia Basin College landed the #7 spot in the 2023 rankings for the best associate degree information technology programs.
-CBC is a medium-sized public school located in the suburb of Pasco.
+Columbia Basin College did quite well in this year’s ranking of the best places for information technology students to get a associate degree.
+It came in at #7 on the list.
+CBC is a moderately-sized public school located in the suburb of Pasco.

-Full Information Technology at Columbia Basin College Report
+Read full report on Information Technology at Columbia Basin College

-Spokane Community College ranked #9 on this year’s Best Information Technology Associate Degree Schools in the Far Western US Region list.
-Located in the medium-sized city of Spokane, Spokane Community College is a public school with a moderately-sized student population.
+Spokane Community College landed the #9 spot in the 2023 rankings for the best associate degree information technology programs.
+Located in the medium-sized city of Spokane, Spokane Community College is a public college with a moderately-sized student population.

 IT majors at Spokane Community College take out an average of $21,321 in student loans while working on their Associate Degree.